The Ten Best Darts Players Of All Time

 • Major Title Wins – 22

-In the halcyon days of darts in the 1970s and 1980s, it was the charismatic crafty cockney Eric Bristow that shone brightest in the limelight.
-A stunningly consistent performer, he was a five time world champion and amassed 22 major titles in his career.
+In the halcyon days of darts in the 1970s and 1980s, it was the charismatic Crafty Cockney Eric Bristow that shone brightest in the limelight.
+A stunningly consistent performer, he was a five-time world champion and amassed 22 major titles in his career.

-Tragically, that was cut short due to a bout of dartitis that he suffered from in the 1990s.
+Unfortunately, that was cut short due to a bout of dartitis that he suffered from in the 1990s.
 If he hadn’t, there’s no telling how many more titles Bristow could have gone on to win.
-He died in 2020 just hours before a broadcast of Premier League Darts in Liverpool but his legacy will never be forgotten.

-• Michael van Gerwen (Netherlands) – 2005 to Present
+3rd – Michael van Gerwen (Netherlands) – 2005 to Present

 Michael van Gerwen Career Honours